Visavadar: Education

-Boys have more alternatives, e.g. Middle School, NAGAR PANCHAYAT HIGH SCHOOL (MUNICIPAL CORPORATION), Swaminarayan Gurukul.
+At the high school level, there are separate schools for males and females.
+Female students can study in N.C.
+Parmar Girls High School, while male students can attend Nagar Panchayat High School (Municipal Corporation) or Swaminarayan Gurukul.

-The only college in Visavadar is Devmani Arts and Commerce College.
+The only college in Visavadar is the Devmani Arts and Commerce College.

-There is a public library in Visavadar.
+There is also a public library in Visavadar.

-The fort of Bava Wala was in Visavadar.

 Visavadar is the gateway to Sasan Gir Forest, known for Great Asiatic Lions.